 - Spend time together, playing and having fun

 - Chat and listen to your sister if she wants to talk about how she feels

-- Let her know that you care about her
+- Tell her you care about her

 Top tip – Treat your sister just like everyone else.
 Keep doing the things you enjoy together.

 If your sister has a seizure and falls down, get a grown up to help, as quickly as you can.

 If you can’t find a grown up straight away, here are some things you can do: